DHRI-Curriculum/intro-python-workshop/lessons.md

 >>>
 ```

-Unlike the normal `$` terminal prompt, the Python prompt looks like this:
+Unlike the normal `$` terminal prompt (or `%` if you are on MacOS, the Python prompt looks like this:

 ```pycon
 >>>